elad-bar/playarr/docs/features/channel-deduplication-best-source.md

-# Channel Deduplication and Best Source Selection Feature
+# Channel Deduplication and Best Source Selection Feature [New]

 ## Overview